Stocks rise on Wall Street as bank fears ease further - KESQ

 Big actions by regulators recently have calmed some of the worries around banks, including a government-brokered takeover by one Swiss banking giant of another.
 In that deal, UBS said Wednesday it’s bringing back former CEO Sergio Ermotti to help it absorb its troubled rival, Credit Suisse.
 Ermotti led the bank through its turnaround following the 2008 financial crisis.

-UBS stock in Switzerland rose 4.5%.
-Other big banks across the continent also strengthened, which helped indexes there to rise.
-Germany’s DAX returned 1.1%, and France’s CAC 40 rose 1.4%.
-In London, the FTSE 100 rose 1%.
+UBS stock in Switzerland rose 3.7%.
+Other big banks across the continent also strengthened, which helped indexes there to rise 1% or more.

 On Wall Street, the vast majority of financial stocks in the S&P 500 were rising.
 In the U.S., most of the scrutiny has been on smaller and midsized banks instead of the titans.
-That’s because those smaller banks are seen as more at risk of suffering a sudden stampede of customers pulling their money, similar to the run that toppled Silicon Valley Bank earlier this month.
-It was the second-largest U.S. bank failure in history.
+That’s because smaller banks are seen as more at risk of suffering a sudden exodus of customers, similar to the run that toppled Silicon Valley Bank.

-Some of the banks recently seen as most at risk were steadying.
-First Republic Bank rose 5.5%, while PacWest Bancorp. rose 1.2%.
+Some of the banks recently seen as most at risk were moving sharply.
+First Republic Bank rose 4.3%.
+PacWest Bancorp. was up 5.3%.

-The Federal Deposit Insurance Corp. still has many of Silicon Valley Bank’s assets in its receivership after California regulators seized it earlier this month.
-But it sold much of the bank’s assets at the start of this week.
-Regulators earlier this month also announced programs to help banks raise cash more easily, which helped ease some of the strain.
+The Federal Deposit Insurance Corp. announced the sale of much of Silicon Valley Bank’s assets at the start of this week.
+Regulators earlier this month also announced programs to help banks raise cash more easily.

-By Wednesday, a measure of fear among stock investors on Wall Street was back down near its lowest point since March 8, the day before Silicon Valley Bank’s customers suddenly yanked out $42 billion in a panicked dash.

-Easing fears about the banking system have helped Treasury yields rise in the bond market, following some historic-sized moves earlier this month.
+Easing fears about the banking system have helped Treasury yields to steady somewhat in the bond market, following some historic-sized moves earlier this month.

-The yield on the 10-year Treasury, which helps set rates for mortgages and other important loans, rose to 3.59% from 3.57% late Tuesday.
+The yield on the 10-year Treasury, which helps set rates for mortgages and other important loans, fell to 3.56% from 3.57% late Tuesday.

-The two-year yield, which moves more on expectations for the Fed and has been particularly unsettled, was holding steady at 4.08%.
+The two-year yield, which moves more on expectations for the Fed and has been particularly unsettled, dropped to 4.07% from 4.08%.
 Earlier this month, it went from more than 5% to less than 3.80%, which is a massive move.

-The banking industry’s struggles have cranked up the pressure on the Federal Reserve and other central banks, which suddenly must navigate an even more difficult path.
+The path ahead for the Federal Reserve and other central banks has suddenly become much more difficult to navigate because of the banking industry’s struggles.
 Typically, the still-high inflation seen around the world would call for even higher interest rates.
 But that would risk applying more pressure on banks, which could pull back on lending and squeeze oxygen out of the economy.

+The Fed will get another update on inflation this Friday when the government releases a monthly report on spending and consumption, which the central bank considers its preferred measure of inflation.

-Traders are split on whether the Federal Reserve will raise interest rates again at its next meeting in May or take a pause.
-If it doesn’t raise rates, that would be the first time in more than a year.
+Traders are split on whether the Fed will raise interest rates again at its next meeting in May or take a pause.
+If it doesn’t raise rates, that would be the first meeting where it doesn’t in more than a year.

 Traders are largely betting the Fed will have to cut rates as soon as this summer, something that can act like steroids for markets.
 But the Fed has been hinting it sees perhaps one more hike before holding rates steady through this year.

-Many professionals on Wall Street are taking the Fed at its word, saying rate cuts would likely come more quickly only if the economy falls into a deep recession.
+Many professionals on Wall Street are taking the Fed at its word, saying rate cuts would likely come more quickly only if the economy is in serious trouble.

+For now, a remarkably resilient job market has been holding up the economy, even as portions of it weaken under the strain of higher interest rates.

+With the end of March approaching, most companies are close to wrapping up their first quarter of the year.
+They’ll begin telling investors in upcoming weeks how much profit they made, and expectations are largely weak.

 AP Business Writers Joe McDonald and Matt Ott contributed.